 Linda paired her hands together and as usual, before eating the food, she thanked God for the meal.
 John was not much of a religious man or Church going type of person, but he was deeply respecting his wife for her believes and he paired his hands together too, in a sign of piety.

 “Amen” said Linda.
 She grabbed the knife and started up with the butter and bread.
 Everything was delicious, the wine was fantastic and they both had a great time chit chatting while savoring every single bite of a good lunch.
-The juicy spicy chicken was going so well with the mashed potatoes, the mushroom and peppers side dish, that a sip of that red wine became a must have.
+The juicy spicy chicken was going so well with the mashed potatoes and the mushroom and peppers side dish, that a sip of the red wine became a must have.
 On another plate Linda placed pickled cucumbers and baby beets – this decision was only complementing the sides to the main course.

 -I’m so full, exclaimed Linda!
 A large smile rose on her beautiful face and eventually she rested her back against the chair while still keeping the right hand on her wine glass.